 Wireless access is available to students, faculty, and staff within the Health System who have wireless-ready laptops or mobile devices.
 Users logging into the network have access to library resources, including e-journals, e-books, and databases.

-View instructions for logging into the MSH-Green or MSSM-Green wireless networks:
+View instructions for logging into the MSSM-Green wireless network.

 For assistance with problems in configuring your laptop or mobile device, contact the Academic Support Center Help Desk at 212-241-7091 or email@example.com.
 The Help Desk is located in the Levy Library, Annenberg Building, 11th floor, room 11-39.